rbaindourov/OpenWeatherMapDSLink/README.md

 To build just invoke `make` in the cloned directory.

-To start an example you have to supply the broker url by using the `-b` command line parameter:
+To start the application you have to supply the broker url by using the `-b` command line parameter:

     prompt> ./open_weather_data_link -b http://localhost:8080/conn